Oakland Oaks (PCL): Early years and first pennant (1903–1912)

+Settling in at Oaks Park (1913–1940)

 After the 1912 season, the Oaks opened their new stadium, named Oakland Ball Park (or simply Oaks Park) though it was located in the neighboring city of Emeryville at San Pablo and Park Avenues.
-In their first season at Oaks Park the Acorns finished last, and were mired in the second division for more than a decade.
+Despite winning the PCL the year before, the 1913 Oaks finished last in the league, and would spend almost a decade before their next winning season, in 1921.

 In 1916, a struggling Oaks team made history by (inadvertently) breaking the professional baseball color line, as Jimmy Claxton pitched in both ends of a double-header on May 28, 1916.
 He was introduced to the team as an American Indian, but once the team discovered that his ancestry was both Native American and African, he was fired.

 The Oaks were owned by PCL founding father J. Cal Ewing from 1903 until the 1920s.
 Ewing also owned the San Francisco Seals, which allowed the clubs to share their ballparks at various times with no problem, but the leaders of Organized Baseball eventually made Ewing choose one or the other, and he divested his interests in the Oakland club.

-In 1927, the Oaks won their first pennant at Oaks Park, finishing 120–75 (.615), 14 1/2 games over the runner-up Seals.
+In 1927, the Oaks won their second PCL pennant, and their first at Oaks Park, finishing 120–75 (.615), 14 1/2 games over the runner-up Seals.
+As with their first pennant, their pennant-winning season was followed with a losing season in 1928.

+Until 1935, the Oaks did not have an affiliation with a major league team.
+Most of the PCL teams were unaffiliated at that time.
+For the 1935, 1936, and 1937 seasons, they were an affiliate of the New York Yankees.
+The Oaks remained unaffiliated until they left Oakland ahead of the 1956 season.